bulletmark/pystand/README.md

     show                Show versions available from a release. path                Show path prefix to installed version base directory.

-Some commands offer aliases as shown in brackets above.
+Some commands offer aliases as shown in parentheses above.
 Note you can set default starting global options in $HOME/.config/pystand-flags.conf.
 ```